 - 1. Editing digital video - Log in with Administrator rights to use DVD MovieFactory. - Make sure that your computer is running on AC power when using DVD MovieFactory. - Operate the computer at Full Power.
 Do not use power-saving features. - While you are editing DVD, you can display preview.
 However, if another application is running.
 The preview might not display properly. - DVD MovieFactory cannot edit or play copy protected content. - Do not enter Sleep or Hibernation Mode while using DVD MovieFactory. - Do not operate DVD MovieFactory immediately after turning on the computer.
 Please wait until all Disc Drive activity has stopped. - When recording to a DV-Camcorder, to ensure you capture all of your data, let the camcorder record for a few seconds before you begin recording your actual data. - CD recorder, DVD-Audio, mini DVD and Video CD functions are not supported in this version. - While recording video to DVD, please close all other programs. - Do not run software like a screen saver because it can put a heavy load on the CPU. - Do not support mp3 decode and encode. - 2.
-Before recording the video to DVD or Blu-ray disc - When you record DVD disc or Blu-ray disc, please use only discs recommended by the Drive manufacturer. - Do not set the working drive to a slow device like a USB1.1 hard disk drive or it will fail to write DVD or Blu-ray disc. - Do not perform any of the following actions: - Operate the computer for any other function, including using a mouse or Touch Pad, or closing/opening the display panel. - Bump or cause vibration to the computer. - Use the Mode control button and Audio/Video control button to reproduce music or voice. - Open the DVD/BD drive. - Install, remove or connect external devices, including the following: SD/SDHC/SDXC memory card, USB device, external display, optical digital devices. - Please verify your disc after recording important data. - DVD+R/+RW disc cannot be written in VR format. - Not support to output VCD and SVCD format.
+Before recording the video to DVD or Blu-ray disc - When you record DVD disc or Blu-ray disc, please use only discs recommended by the Drive manufacturer.

-- 3. About recorded DVDs and Blu-ray discs - When playing your recorded DVD on your computer, please use the TOSHIBA DVD PLAYER. - When playing your recorded Blu-ray Disc on your computer, please use the Corel WinDVD BD for TOSHIBA. - If you use an over-used rewritable disc, the full formatting might be locked.
-Please use a brand new disc. - Some DVD drives for personal computers or other DVD players may not be able to read DVD-R/+R/-RW/+RW/-RAM discs. - Some BD-Writer/BD-Combo drives for personal computers or other Blu-ray disc players may not be able to read BD-R/RE discs.
+- Do not set the working drive to a slow device like a USB1.1 hard disk drive or it will fail to write DVD or Blu-ray disc. - Do not perform any of the following actions: - Operate the computer for any other function, including using a mouse or Touch Pad, or closing/opening the display panel. - Bump or cause vibration to the computer. - Use the Mode control button and Audio/Video control button to reproduce music or voice. - Open the DVD drive. - Install, remove or connect external devices, including the following: SD/SDHC memory card, USB device, external display, optical digital devices. - Please verify your disc after recording important data. - DVD-R/+R/+RW disc cannot be written in VR format. - Not support to output VCD and SVCD format. - 3.
+About recorded DVDs and Blu-ray discs - Some DVD-ROM drives for personal computers or other DVD players may not be able to read DVD-R/+R/-RW/-RAM discs. - When playing your recorded DVD on your computer, please use the TOSHIBA DVD PLAYER software application. - When playing your recorded Blu-ray Disc on your computer, please use the WinDVD BD for TOSHIBA software application. - If you use an over-used rewritable disc, the full formatting might be locked.
+Please use a brand new disc. - Some BD-ROM drives for personal computers or other Blu-ray disc players may not be able to read BD-R/RE discs.